Vancouver Weekend Guide | The Best 48 Hour Or 2 Day Itinerary

 Vancouver’s own Flat Iron building

 If you need to re-up your coffee, go to Timbertrain Coffee Roasters or Revolver.
 Both are right in the heart of Gastown.
-If you need some savory snack go to Bao Down or go to Soft Peaks for some yummy soft serve with toppings!
+If you need some savoury snack, go to Bao Down.
+Want something sweet?
+Go to Soft Peaks for some yummy soft serve with toppings!

 Mmmm Soft Peaks!